 If you're worried about overdoing it on the treadmill, time your training around your breastfeeding, says Moore.
 “Lactic acid (produced during exercise and found in breastmilk) won't hurt bub, but they may seem a little more unsettled afterwards.
 Lactic acid levels drop after two hours, so if you're concerned, try not to feed directly after your workout.”

-Top 7 Ways to Stick to a Plan to Lose Weight While Breastfeeding
+Top 7 Tips to Lose Weight While Breastfeeding

 1. Don't hit the supermarket when you're hungry or tired